drobotun/gostcrypto/docs/source/api/gosthmac/gosthmac.rst

 .. rubric:: **Exceptions:**

-- ValueError('unsupported mode') - in case of unsupported mode.
+- GOSTHMACError('unsupported mode') - in case of unsupported mode.
-- ValueError('invalid key size') - in case of invalid key size.
+- GOSTHMACError('invalid key value') - in case of invalid key value.
+- GOSTHMACError('invalid data value'): in case where the data is not byte object.

 *****

+Classes
+"""""""

 R5011132016
-"""""""""""
+'''''''''''

 Methods:
 --------